This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Arteflame grills almost look like they’re pieces of art – and they’re designed to draw people in to gather and enjoy excellent food.
 The cooker comes in a few different configurations; the flagship grill comes with a tabletop height cabinet, but you can also opt for a shorter base cabinet or a built-in configuration.

 The fire bowl (where your charcoal or wood fire is built) is made of corten steel, which is a special type of corrosion resistant metal.
 The round cooking surface is made of high quality 1/2″ carbon steel, which is considered to be a superior cooking surface to cast iron, generally speaking.

 The diameter of the cooking surface is 40″, and is suited to cook everything from the largest ribeye steaks to veggies and sides.
 The inside of the ring (closest to the fire) reaches 500ºF and above to get that perfect sear, while the outside of the cooktop usually reaches 250ºF – which is ideal for peppers, veggies, or just to keep food warm before serving.
 Of course, you can make the cooktop temperature hotter or cooler than this by adjusting the size of your fire.

 Arteflame also knocks it out of the park in the accessories department – there are more than a handful of add-ons to choose from to elevate your cooking experience:

 - Center grill grate (for cooking directly over your fire)

-- Grill grate riser (lifts center grill grate 9″ above cooking surface)
+- Grill grate riser (lifts center grill grate 9″ above the cooking surface)

 - Rotisserie kit